 To take a cycle on Easy Jet it will cost you another £45 each way if you book online.
 The total then would be £375 for the bike, hand luggage and checked in luggage.
 There are options to reduce this price because they charge extra for hand luggage.

-So now that you are ready to go, here’s a few best places to go on a cycle holiday
+So now that you are ready to go, here’s a few best places to go

 - Morzine, French Alps